 The term PESO model may not mean much to you, but if you create content for your business or manage any aspects of PR or marketing, you will already be utilising this model in some way.

 Put simply, PESO takes in all important forms of media that are relevant to marketing and PR and combines them into a framework.
 Not only does the framework provide an overview of marketing tactics, it also serves as a helpful planning tool and enables you to look for opportunities that arise from the areas that overlap.

 What is the PESO model?

 Each letter represents a different form of media and the action it takes.
 It breaks down like this:

-- O is for owned – this means all the content that is owned by you, and that you have full control over.
-Owned media includes your company website, blogs, newsletters, reports and white papers and audio and video content.
+This means all the content that is owned by you, and that you have full control over.
+Owned media includes your company website, blogs, newsletters, reports, and white papers, and audio and video content.
 It doesn’t include social content.
 While it’s true that you produce the content that lives on your social channels, you don’t have ownership of it if that channel closes down.

 The framework is summarised in the diagram below:

 What’s the best PESO combination for a successful PR strategy?

 There’s no doubt that earned and owned media live in the heartland of PR.
 Not only that, but skilled PR professionals will still spend considerable time and energy developing these tactics for their clients.

 But to focus on these at the exclusion of the others is to miss the point.